OHDSI/ETL-German-FHIR-Core/README-Copy.md

 ## Setup development environment with data generated from synthea
 1. Clone the repo https://github.com/DigitalHealthIntegration/hapi-fhir-jpaserver-starter `git clone -b ss/synthea https://github.com/DigitalHealthIntegration/hapi-fhir-jpaserver-starter`
 2. Run `docker network create cloudbuild` .
 The important part here is to make sure the omop conversion application is on the same network as the fhir server to detect it.
+Ignore if network already exists.
 3. Follow the [README](https://github.com/DigitalHealthIntegration/hapi-fhir-jpaserver-starter/blob/ss/synthea/README.md)

 ## Steps to run v1 of the data assessment tool in your env.